Simplified filing of probationary period applications

 Is it possible to change supervisors during the 30-day administrative period?

-It is possible to change supervisors during the 30-day administrative period via AMF E-Services or by completing the Application for authorization of probationary period (pdf - 530 KB)This link will open in a new windowUpdated on 1st January 2019 form, and paying the required fee.
-The new supervisor must satisfy all regulatory requirements and be approved by the AMF before he starts to supervise the trainee’s work.
+It is possible to change supervisors during the 30-day administrative period via AMF E-Services or by completing the Application for authorization of probationary period (pdf - 530 KB)This link will open in a new windowUpdated on January 1st, 2019 form, and paying the required fee.
+The new supervisor must satisfy all regulatory requirements and be approved by the AMF before starting to supervise the trainee’s work.

 Can a trainee change employers during the 30-day administrative period?